 Diös Properties was founded in 2005, and it has been listed on Nasdaq OMX since 2006.
-The company is a relatively small property company with a market value of SEK 13bn, consisting of 313 properties and a lettable area of 1,352,362 sqm.
+The company is a relatively small property company with a market value of SEK 13.4bn, consisting of 313 properties and a lettable area of 1,351 tsqm.
 Diös has a diversified portfolio with regard to property types and geographical operating areas.
-Primarily region is northern Sweden, including the stable regional city submarkets of Dalarna, Gävleborg, Västernorrland, Jämtland, Västerbotten and Norrbotten.
-The submarkets include Luleå, Umeå, Sundsvall, Östersund, Gävle, Falun and Borlänge.
+Primary regions are in the northern part of Sweden, including the submarkets of Dalarna, Gävleborg, Västernorrland, Jämtland, Västerbotten and Norrbotten.
+Examples of cities represented are Luleå, Umeå, Sundsvall, Östersund, Gävle, Falun and Borlänge.
 We view the large holdings in these parts of Sweden as slightly negative, as the risks related to vacancies and liquidity on the market are higher than for other areas, such as Stockholm, Gothenburg and Malmö.
 A positive credit element is the relatively high share (40%) of governmental related tenants.
-However, the vacancy rate is high at 10.5 % and the weighted remaining lease period is short at 3.2 years.

-Portfolio by region for Diös
+However, the vacancy rate is high at 10.2 % and the weighted remaining lease period is short at 3.0 years.
+Portfolio by region for Diös rates would affect Diös more than peers as the company has a weak interest fixing period (2.0 years).
+Debt maturity is also a weak at 2.9 years.
+Core credit metrics

-Portfolio by property type
+Source: Company reports, Swedbank Portfolio by property type

-The company has high debt leverage.
-At the end of March 2015, LTV was about 66%, debt/debt plus equity was about 69% and debt/EBITDA was 11.7.
-The EBITDA/interest coverage was 3.6 for LTM Q1 2016.
-Diös' financial targets include interest coverage of 1.8x, which is weak.
-Financial flexibility is adequate.
+Source: Company reports, Swedbank The company debt leverage is high; at the end of September 2016, LTV was about 63%, debt/debt plus equity was approx. 68% and debt/EBITDA was 11.4x.
+The EBITDA/interest coverage was 3.5x for LTM Q3 2016.
+The company's financial targets include interest coverage of 1.8x, which is weak.
+An increase in interest